Sports Illustrated Logo

 Sports Illustrated Logo 1995

 Time Warner took over the magazine.
-After a while, the new owners updated the format of the magazine.
+After a while, the new owners updated the magazine’s format.
 The logo becomes a red inscription on two levels with a black shadow.
-The title seems to be raised above the surface, which indicates the leading position of the tabloid and many readers.
-At that time, the magazine is the most authoritative publication about sports in the US.
+The title seems to be raised above the surface, indicating the tabloid’s leading position and many readers.
+At that time, the magazine was the most authoritative publication about sports in the US.

-The title has an unusual depiction of the letters Ill in the word Illustrated, which look like a pedestal for the first, second, and third places.
-The crossbar of the letter t is present only on the right side, which demonstrates the theme of moving forward.
-Elongated slender letters emphasize the toned figures and high growth of athletes.
+The title has an unusual depiction of the letters “Ill” in the word “Illustrated,” which appear to serve as pedestals for the first, second, and third places.
+The crossbar of the letter t appears only on the right side, which reinforces the theme of moving forward.
+Elongated, slender letters emphasize the toned figures and high growth of athletes.

 2001 – today